mvied/wordpress-https/readme.txt

 = How do I make only certain pages secure? =
 The plugin adds a meta box to the add/edit post screen entitled HTTPS.
 In that meta box, a checkbox for 'Secure Post' has been added to make this process easy.
 See Screenshots if you're having a hard time finding it.

+= I'm using Force SSL Administration and all of the links to the front-end of my site are HTTPS.
+Why? = For many users this behavior is desirable.
+If you would like links the the front-end of your site to be HTTP, enable Force SSL Exclusively and do not secure your front-end pages.

 = I'm getting 404 errors on all of my pages.
 Why? =
 If you're using a public/shared SSL, try disabling your custom permalink structure.
 Some public/shared SSL's have issues with WordPress' permalinks because of the way they are configured.
 If you continue to recieve 404 errors, there may be no way to use WordPress with that particular public/shared SSL.

+= I'm receiving a blank page with no error.
+What gives? = This is most commonly due to PHP's memory limit being too low.
+Check your Apache error logs just to be sure.
+Talk to your hosting provider about increading PHP's memory limit.

 = Is there a hook or filter to force pages to be secure? = Yes!
 Here is an example of how to use the 'force_ssl' filter to force a page to be secure.